neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.network`
     - `FriendlyByteBuf#readLpVec3`, `writeLpVec3` - Handles syncing a compressed `Vec3`.
     - `LpVec3` - A vec3 network handler that compresses and decompresses a vector into at most two bytes and two integers.
+- `net.minecraft.network.chat`
+    - `CommonComponents#GUI_COPY_TO_CLIPBOARD` - The message to display when copying a chat to the clipboard.
-- `net.minecraft.network.chat.FontDescription` - An identifier that describes a font, typically as a location or sprite.
+    - `FontDescription` - An identifier that describes a font, typically as a location or sprite.
 - `net.minecraft.network.chat.contents.ObjectContents` - An arbitrary piece of content that can be written as part of a component, like a sprite.
 - `net.minecraft.network.syncher.EntityDataSerializers`
     - `WEATHERING_COPPER_STATE` - The weather state of the copper on the golem.